-Initial fees and charges were 0.57 percent of the loan balance in April, down 0.03 percent from 0.60 in March.
-Forty-five percent of the purchase-money mortgage loans originated in April were "no-point" mortgages, up from forty-three percent in March.
-The average term was 28.3 years in April, up from 28.1 years in March.
-The average loan-to-price ratio in April was 75.1 percent, up from 74.7 percent in March.
-The average loan amount increased by $7,100 to $217,000 in April.
+Initial fees and charges were 0.88 percent of the loan balance in April, down 0.07 percent from 0.95 in February.
+Twenty-eight percent of the purchase-money mortgage loans originated in April were "no-point" mortgages, up from 25 percent in March.
+The average term was 27.8 years in April, up 0.2 years from 27.6 years in March.
+The average loan-to-price ratio in April was 75.8 percent, up 0.3 percent from 75.5 percent in March.
+The average loan amount was $204,400 in April, down $4,200 from $208,600 in March.

-Technical note: The data is based on a monthly survey of major lenders that are asked to report the terms and conditions on all conventional, single-family, fully amortized, purchase-money loans closed the last five working days of the month.
-The data thus excludes FHA-insured and VA-guaranteed mortgages, refinancing loans, and balloon loans.
-This month’s data is based on 7,644 reported loans from 49 lenders, representing savings associations, mortgage companies, commercial banks, and mutual savings banks.
+Technical note: The data are based on a small monthly survey of mortgage lenders which may not be representative.
+Survey respondents are asked to report the terms and conditions on all conventional, single-family, fully amortized, purchase-money loans closed during the last five working days of the month.
+The sample is not a statistical sample but is rather a convenience sample.
+The data exclude FHA-insured and VA-guaranteed mortgages, refinancing loans, and balloon loans.
+This month’s data are based on 4,548 reported loans from 30 lenders, which may include savings associations, mortgage companies, commercial banks, and mutual savings banks.
 The effective interest rate includes the amortization of initial fees and charges over a 10-year period, which is the historical assumption of the average life of a mortgage loan.
-The data is weighted to reflect the shares of mortgage lending by lender size and lender type as reported in the latest release of the Federal Reserve Board’s Home Mortgage Disclosure Act data.
+The data are weighted to reflect the shares of mortgage lending by lender size and lender type as reported in the latest release of the Federal Reserve Board’s Home Mortgage Disclosure Act data.

 © 2020 Federal Housing Finance Agency